m15r/react-native-wiz/README.md

 Shows the `Wiz.View`.

 ### complete()
 Same funcionality as the `completed` prop.
-Running this method will mark the item as complete and show the first next item in queue.
-If there are no items left in the queue, the `onWizComplete` prop will run on each Item component.
+Running this method will mark the action as complete and show the first next action in queue.
+If there are no actions left, the `onWizComplete` prop will run on each `Wiz.View` component.